atimin/lipa-web/README.md

 Features
 ----------------------------------------------------
 - Based on Rack and Lipa
-- Support HTML,JSON and text format response
+- Support HTML,JSON, XML and text format response
 - Support ERB templates with layouts

 Example